 Goucher institutional aid may not be used to support study abroad in non-approved programs.
 The Office of Financial Aid will not process financial aid applications for non-approved programs; students should consult with the program they wish to attend to determine if aid is available through such program.

 The Office of Student Financial Aid does not award federal or institutional need-based financial aid for winter or summer programs.
 Students may be awarded scholarships by OIS.
-Students meeting specified criteria may apply for a Goucher loan in the maximum amount of $2,000.

 Please visit the OIS website or contact them for information regarding study abroad scholarships.